bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 });
 ```

-Now when we run all specs, they all should pass.
+Now when we run all tests, they all should pass.
 And now we have a
 starting point for creating more Cypress tests.

 [Reference Repository for Cypress